 Comparing “Consumer Law in New Zealand”

 [This is a draft of a Review Essay of a new edition textbook, comparing mainly developments in Australia.
-The Trans-Tasman developments in consumer law can be usefully compared to those in Asia including Japan, which Prof Souichirou Kozuka and I recently compared with Australia.]
+The Trans-Tasman developments in consumer law can be usefully compared to those in Asia including Japan, which Prof Souichirou Kozuka and I recently compared with Australia.
+The final version was published in 30(2) CCLJ 228-37 (2023).]

 Kate Tokeley and Victoria Stace (eds) Consumer Law in New Zealand